Dr Trina Hinkley

 Best Student Presentation.
 PHAA/AEA student workshop, 14 December, 2007.

-Reviewer of National grants and international manuscripts
+Reviewer of National and international grants and international manuscripts

 Member of the local organising committee for the International Society of Behavioural Nutrition and Physical Activity 2011 Annual Meeting

-Member of the Membership sub-committee for the International Society of Behavioural Nutrition and Physical Activity
+Elected Member-at-Large for the International Society of Behavioural Nutrition and Physical Activity

 Conference chair at national and international conferences